amesones-dev/blog/_posts/2023-09-04-CI-auto-build.md

 all branches except main, following
 [branch trigger filtering rules](https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions#onpull_requestpull_request_targetbranchesbranches-ignore).

-* Prints the event (json file) that triggered the action and the generally available GitHub environment variables.
+* Prints the event (as json file) that triggered the action and the generally available GitHub environment variables.

 ### Triggering GitHub Actions
 Let's examine how GitHub Actions would be triggerd during usual contributor routine, whenever creating a new feature branch